-You are now being forced into guessing your response without any further information
+You are now being forced into guessing your response without any further information.

-You know that you are still under the threat of greater pressure and discomfort, possibly pain (who determines when discomfort becomes pain?)
+You know that you are still under the threat of greater pressure and discomfort, possibly pain (who determines when discomfort becomes pain?).

-Be nervous and doubtful instead of having confidence to try?
+Nervous and doubtful instead of having confidence to try?

-Be likely to change your mind partway through to try something else?
+Likely to change your mind partway through to try something else?

 Go through a frantic assortment of possible answers to the question that you still haven’t understood, hoping to hit on the correct one before the pressure gets cranked up further?

-Even if you manage to give the correct response, it would not really be you sharing or buying into the ideas that you appeared to now be acting upon
+Even if you manage to give the correct response, it would not really be you sharing or buying into the ideas that you appeared to now be acting upon.

 Horses may resist because of lots of different things

-If you look at it objectively, the idea of increasing pressure with the intention that the horse stops resisting and enthusiastically starts doing what we want…. all because it now shares our goals and ideas, doesn’t really make any sense
+If you look at it objectively, the idea of increasing pressure with the intention that the horse stops resisting and enthusiastically starts doing what we want…. all because it now shares our goals and ideas, doesn’t really make any sense.

-First of all, the horse may not be resisting because of any particular conflict of ideas in the first place
+First of all, the horse may not be resisting because of any particular conflict of ideas in the first place.

-Most of the time, if our relationship is right, the horse will be quite happy to go along with our ideas, or at least try to
+Most of the time, if our relationship is right, the horse will be quite happy to go along with our ideas, or at least try to.

-We have to consider that there are many potential reasons why a horse isn’t responding in the way that we want
+We have to consider that there are many potential reasons why a horse isn’t responding in the way that we want.

-It could be as simple as us asking at the wrong time
+It could be as simple as us asking at the wrong time.

-For example, when footfall, weight distribution, and balance make it impossible for the horse to respond as asked
+For example, when footfall, weight distribution, and balance make it impossible for the horse to respond as asked.

-It may be that the horse finds it difficult because of its conformation, fitness, or level of training
+It may be that the horse finds it difficult because of its conformation, fitness, or level of training.

-All this happens because they, as the foreigner, have failed to take responsibility for the lack of communication
+All this happens because they, as the foreigner, have failed to take responsibility for the lack of communication.

-We can then determine what support can be given to the horse to influence and enable change in the direction that we wish to progress
+We can then determine what support should be given to the horse to influence and enable change in the direction that we wish to progress.

-Just upping pressure is not the best solution
+Just upping pressure is not the best solution.

-I can’t think of any cause of resistance that would be best resolved by simply upping pressure until the horse decides it needs to find a way to avoid the discomfort
+I can’t think of any cause of resistance that would be best resolved by simply upping pressure until the horse decides it needs to find a way to avoid the discomfort.

 Why would I ever want my horse to see me as the source of something to escape from?